Posh Compliance Posh Compliance

 Verbal Sexual Assault:

 The committee recommended the repeal of Section 509 of the IPC, which deals with the use of words or gestures to insult a woman’s modesty.
-Instead, it proposed that words, acts, or gestures creating an unwelcome threat of a sexual nature should be categorized as sexual assault, punishable by 1 year of imprisonment, a fine, or both.
+Instead, it proposed that words, acts, or gestures creating an unwelcome threat of a sexual nature should be categorised as sexual assault, punishable by 1 year of imprisonment, a fine, or both.

-Sexual Harassment at Workplace:
+Sexual Harassment at Workplace

 For the Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Bill, 2012, the committee suggested key changes.
 This included the inclusion of domestic workers within the bill’s purview, removal of the conciliation requirement, compensation from the employer to the victim, and the establishment of an Employment Tribunal instead of an internal complaints committee.

-Acid Attack:
+Acid Attack

-The committee recommended that acid attack offenses should not be categorized under grievous hurt but be addressed separately.
+The committee recommended that acid attack offenses should not be categorised under grievous hurt but be addressed separately.
 It supported the Criminal Laws Amendment Bill, 2012, which proposes imprisonment for 10 years or life for acid attack offenses.
 Additionally, the committee recommended the creation of a government corpus to compensate victims of crimes against women.

-Offenses in Conflict Areas:
+Offenses in Conflict Areas

 Addressing concerns in conflict areas, the committee suggested revisiting the Armed Forces (Special Powers) Act (AFSPA).
 It recommended excluding the requirement of central government sanction for prosecuting armed forces personnel when sexual offenses are alleged.
 The committee also advocated for witness protection for complainants of sexual violence and the appointment of special commissioners in conflict areas to monitor and prosecute sexual offenses.